Channel Simulation: Finite Blocklengths and Broadcast Channels: Channel Simulation with No-Signaling Assistance

 Moreover, for any $\epsilon\in(0,1)$, it holds that

 \end{proposition}

 Proposition~\ref{prop:NS} could in principle be deduced from the results in~\cite{fang2019quantum}, where the authors expressed the cost of no-signaling quantum channel simulation as a semi-definite program (cf.~\cite[App.~A]{fang2019quantum}.
-However, we give a self-contained proof here in the framework of classical information theory. \begin{proof}[Proof of~\eqref{eq:NS:LP:eps:c}] We start by expressing the minimum deviation (in TVD) for simulating DMC $W_{\rv{Y}|\rv{X}}\in\set{P}(\set{Y}|\set{X})$ within some fixed communication cost $c\geq 2$ as the following linear program
+However, we give a direct, self-contained proof in the framework of classical information theory. \begin{proof}[Proof of~\eqref{eq:NS:LP:eps:c}] We start by expressing the minimum deviation (in TVD) for simulating channel $W_{\rv{Y}|\rv{X}}\in\set{P}(\set{Y}|\set{X})$ within some fixed communication cost $c\geq 2$ as the following linear program

 Notice that one can rewrite the TVD-distance between channels as

 This enables us to rewrite~\eqref{eq:NS:LP:1} as

 It remains to show~\eqref{eq:NS:LP:2} to be equivalent to~\eqref{eq:NS:LP:eps:c}.
 We first show that for any feasible $\tilde{W}_{\rv{Y}|\rv{X}}$ and $\zeta$ for~\eqref{eq:NS:LP:eps:c}, one can construct some $N_{\rv{IY}|\rv{XJ}}\in\set{P}(\set{M}\times\set{Y}|\set{X}\times\set{M})$ satisfying the conditions in~\eqref{eq:NS:LP:2} such that